 Tax Donation Information

-If you donate during Goodwill regular hours, our donation attendant will offer you a donation receipt to keep for your tax records or to pre-fill one out before you go click here.
+If you donate during regular Goodwill store hours, our donation attendant will offer you a donation receipt to keep for your tax records or to pre-fill one out before you go click here.
 Federal law provides that clothing and household goods must be in "good used condition or better" for tax deductions.
 According to the IRS, it is the donor's responsibility to fill out the receipt and assess the donation's value.

 - All donations to Goodwill are tax deductible to the extent permitted by law.